WeiHongLee/Awesome-Multi-Task-Learning/README.md

 Feel free to contact me or contribute if you find any interesting paper is missing!

+&#x1F4E3; &#x1F4E3; &#x1F4E3; We are organizing the [Universal Representations for Computer Vision Workshop](https://sites.google.com/view/universalrepresentations) at BMVC 2022.
+We invite submissions of regular and short papers.
+See [Call for Papers](https://sites.google.com/view/universalrepresentations/call-for-papers) for more details!

 ## Table of Contents
 - [Survey & Study](#survey--study)
 - [Benchmarks & Code](#benchmarks--code)